facebookresearch/EgoVLPv2/README.md

 ## 📢 News

-- [September, 2023] We release the first version of the EgoVLPv2 codebase.
+- [September, 2023] We release the EgoVLPv2 codebase.
 - [July, 2023] EgoVLPv2 is accepted in **ICCV 2023**.

 ## 📁 Repository Structure